 While we love them both equally, brown and white rice differ dramatically in that brown rice retains the bran and germ covering of the rice grain.
 This results in a few disparities:

-• Taste and texture: Brown rice is known for its nutty taste, which is slightly less neutral than white rice.
+- Taste and texture: Brown rice is known for its nutty taste, which is slightly less neutral than white rice.
 When cooked properly, brown rice should be chewy and toothsome.
-It is both less tender and more dense than its milled counterpart, in addition to being less starchy: For this reason, it's not necessary to rinse brown rice to remove excess starch as with white rice.
+It is both less tender and denser than its milled counterpart, in addition to being less starchy.
+For this reason, it's not necessary to rinse brown rice to remove excess starch as with white rice.

 How to Properly Store Dry Brown Rice

-Dry brown rice can spoil faster than white rice since the attached bran contains oils that are prone to oxidation.
+Dry brown rice can spoil more quickly than white rice, as the attached bran contains oils that are prone to oxidation.
 Kept in an airtight container in the pantry, it should last for at least six months.
-For longer storage, you can keep it in the refrigerator or freezer.
+For longer storage, keep it in the refrigerator or freezer.

 Directions